-We show the measurement results for ICIM through ns-2 simulations.
-We deploy ICIM into Reno TCP, the most popular version of TCP, and use the topology shown in Figure 4 for the simulation.
-The sender and receiver of TCP are connected throught 10 Gbps access links and a bottleneck link.
-The NICs of both the sender and receiver host employ IC with the absolute timer.
-The cross traffic on the bottleneck link is made up of UDP flows, in which various packet size are used according to the monitored results in the Internet reported in [11].
-The Capacity of the bottleneck link is 5 Gbps and the available bandwidth (A-bw) is 2 Gbps (from 0 to 15 sec ), 3 Gbps (from 15 to 35 sec) and 4 Gbps (from 35 to 50 sec).
+We show the measurement results for ICIM through ns-2 [14] simulations.
+We implement ICIM via Reno TCP, the most popular version of TCP, and use the topology shown in Figure 4 for the simulation.
+The sender and receiver of TCP are connected through 10-Gbps access links and a bottleneck link.
+The NICs of both the sender and receiver host employ IC with an absolute timer.
+The value of RxAbsIntDelayused in NIC is 0.000132 (the default value).
+The cross traffic on the bottleneck link is made up of UDP flows in which various packet sizes are used, according to results monitored on the Internet [15], as shown in Table I. The capacity of the bottleneck link is 5 Gbps, and the available bandwidth (A-bw) is 2 Gbps (from 0 to 15 sec), 3 Gbps (from 15 to 35 sec) and 4 Gbps (from 35 to 50 sec).

-Figures 5(a) and 5(b) show the measurement results for ICIM when the interval between two measurements Q are set to 1 RTT and 2 RTTs, respectively.
-The curved line "Average" shows the exponential moving average of the measurement results.
+Figures 5(a) and 5(b) show the measurement results for ICIM when the interval between two measurements is set to one RTT or two RTTs, respectively.
 Also shown are the search ranges for each measurements.
-We can see that the search ranges, in most of the cases, successfully cover the correct value of the A-bw.
-Therefore, ICIM can detect fast that value, even in such a high-speed network.
-When Q = 1, in every RTTs TCP sender stores and sends packet bursts for the purpose of measurement.
-These bursts makes the througput of TCP slightly oscillate so that the estimation for the burst interval in Eq.
-(3) becomes wrong.
-Therefore, the probing rate of each Burst i may not be exactly $B_i$ (in Step 3 of Section 3.3).
+The search ranges, in most cases, successfully cover the correct value of the A-bw.
+Therefore, ICIM can quickly detect the A-bw, even in such a high-speed network.
+When Q = 1, the throughput of TCP oscillates slightly, the estimation of the burst interval in Eq.
+(3)

+becomes incorrect.
+Therefore, the probing rate of each Burst i may not be exactly equal to B_i (in Step 2 of Section 3.3).
 This leads to a large dispersion of the measurement results in Figure 5(a).
-When Q = 2, TCP sender creates fewer packet bursts so the measurement results are nearer to the correct value of A-bw as shown in Figure 5(b).
-However, the measurement frequency (16.7 results/second) becomes only a half of that when Q = 1 (34.2 resutls/second).
+When Q = 2, the TCP sender creates fewer packet bursts so that the measurement results are nearer to the correct value of the A-bw, as shown in Figure 5(b).
+However, the measurement frequency (16.7 results/second) becomes half of that when Q = 1 (34.2 results/second)

-4.2 Comparision with IC-aware Pathload
+B. Comparison with IC-aware Pathload

-For the comparision between ICIM and Pathload, the TCP sender and receivers are next replaced by the sender and receiver of Pathload.
-We use the version of Pathload that can detect and filter the effects of IC [10].
-To make the measurment of Pathload faster, we set the starting probing rate to 200 Mbps (instead of 1 Mbps in default). $\omega$ and $\chi$ are set to 200 Mbps and 150 Mbps, respectively.
-We set the size of probing packets to 1500 bytes.
+For the comparison between ICIM and Pathload, the TCP sender and receivers are next replaced by the sender and receiver of Pathload.
+We used the version of Pathload that can detect and filter the effects of IC [13].
+To make the measurement of Pathload faster, we set the starting probing rate to 200 Mbps (instead of the default setting of 1 Mbps).
+In addition, ω and χ are set to 200 Mbps and 150 Mbps, respectively, and the size of probing packets is set to 1,500 bytes.